Legal IVF aspects introduction

 Key law and policies in Spain are gathered by the Law on Assisted Human Reproduction Techniques, No. 14/2006, Biomedicine Law (2007) and Law on Human Tissue (1983).

-IVF in Spain is permitted, regulated and widely practiced.
+IVF in Spain is permitted, regulated and widely practised.
 A lot of Europeans travel to Spain to do IVF.

 Law in Spain provides the same rights and obligations for married and single women who want to build a family.
 Lesbian couples are also able to use IVF to create a family.
 Men in homosexual relationships however cannot use IVF for becoming parents because a surrogate is needed and surrogacy in Spain is prohibited.